 5 WALLPAPER 6 PAPER

-Linear pleating reminds me of school skirts or something an old person would wear and is something I hated with a passion.
-But by experimenting have shown a very different way of thinking.
-The pleats no longer seem to fit my original thoughts.
-I decided to photograph the pleats in a different direction.
-This proved quite useful, as it gave a totally different feel and interesting to see how the shadow plays a part in the creating the 3d element in photographs.
+Linear pleating reminds me of school skirts or something an old person would wear and is something I hated with a passion,however by experimenting have altered my way of thinking.
+I decided to photograph the pleats in a different direction, which proved useful, altering the look and feel of the pleats.
+It was interesting to see how the shadow plays a part in the creating the 3d element in photographs.
 There is an illusion of stairs at this angle.
 Which proves that placement can have an impact on the overall design.
 ALL WERE SUCCESSFUL

 7 PAPER 8 PAPER